brocoli/Match3/README.md

 ## How to compile

-You will need git and CMake.
+You will need git (for a submodule) and CMake, as well as modern compilers.

+On Windows, use Visual Studio 16 2019 generators.
+On macOS, use the Xcode generator.

 Read below for instructions on project dependencies.

 ### Dependencies